 Tribune Newspapers Critic

-MPAA rating: R (for strong disturbing violence and some language).
+MPAA rating: R (for strong violence, language and some sexual content/nudity).